betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2-wikized.md

 Midway through development, the AGC was redesigned to support more memory and an expanded instruction set.
-They were different enough that each required separate software development teams, a situation that only worsened already strained resources.
+The original and redesigned systems were different enough that each required separate software development teams, a situation that only worsened already strained resources.
 The redesigned AGC had only 2K words of *erasable* core and 36K words of *fixed* or *rope core* memory.
 All software and data had to fit into this combined 76KB of memory.